Bordered theory for pillowcase homology: Introduction

 Let us mention that this construction of algebraic Lagrangian Floer homology can be generalized to any oriented surface with boundary $\Sigma$.
 In order for the process to be analogous, one has to make sure to put enough basepoints on $\bdry \Sigma$ and parameterizing arcs on $\Sigma$, so that the algebra $\A$ becomes directed, i.e. there are no cycles in the generating graph $\Gamma$.
 Though it is not absolutely necessary --- in \cite{HRW} the authors work out the case of torus with boundary, without requiring the algebra to be directed.
-There the process was actually reversed: they started with a D-structure (or A-module), and from that they obtained an immersed curve.
+There the process is actually reversed: they start with a D-structure (or A-module), and from that they obtain an immersed curve.

-The algebraic pairing $H_*(M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes _{\A}\ov{M(L_0)})$ gives an algorithm for computing geometric (i.e. minimal) intersection number of two curves, and geometric self-intersection number of one curve, on a surface with boundary \footnote{One should treat the case of $Per(L_0,L_1)=\Z$ separately, and subtract 2 from $rk(H_*)$ in order to obtain a geometric intersection number.}.
+Additionally, the algebraic pairing $H_*(M(L_1)_{\A} \boxtimes \dualSmallBarRed \boxtimes {}_{\A}\ov{M(L_0)})$ gives an algorithm for computing the geometric (i.e. minimal) intersection number of two curves, and the geometric self-intersection number of one curve, on a surface with boundary \footnote{One should treat the case of $Per(L_0,L_1)=\Z$ separately, and subtract 2 from $rk(H_*)$ in order to obtain the geometric intersection number.}.